 EXFO offers a wide range of optical and electrical testing instruments for customized turnkey solutions that can evolve with your needs.

-EXFO multiplies actively involved in partnerships with key hardware and software companies in the PIC ecosystem to validate interoperability.
+EXFO is actively involved in multiple partnerships with key hardware and software companies in the PIC ecosystem to validate interoperability.